Sreinumder/CppChess/README.md

  A very basic cpp TUI chess game implementation.

 ## Controls
-- use numpad for directions with 5 as enter or select square
+- Use numpad for directions with 5 as enter or select square
 <pre>
 7 8 9  ↖ ↑ ↗
 4 5 6  ← ⏎ →